-The proposed 100 and 200 W. Caribbean Drive buildings would both be 5 stories, with an overall building height of 120 feet 5 inches, as measured from the finished floor to the highest elevation of the building.
+The proposed 100 and 200 W. Caribbean Drive buildings would both be 5 stories, with an overall building height of approximately 128 feet, as measured from the finished floor to the highest elevation of the building.
 The proposed parking garage would be 5 levels, and the highest elevation would be approximately 50 feet, as measured from the finished floor to the top point of the garage.